Social Services and Well-being (Wales) Act 2014

-You will be able to get information and advice to help you.
+You are able to get information and advice to help you.

-Organisations such as localauthorities and the NHS will work in partnership to make systems simpler and more efficient.
+Organisations such as local authorities and the NHS work in partnership to make systems simpler and more efficient.

 Well-being means you are happy, healthy and comfortable with your life and what you do.
 The Act sets out a definition of well-being for people who need care and support.
 Welsh Government has produced a Well-being Statement to look at the well-being outcomes people who need care and support, and carers who need support can expect to achieve.

 Your family and friends can take part in discussions and help you.